Board of Directors

 Rich Hibbs, Treasurer

-Rich has been a Certified Public Accountant since 1987, past chair of the Culver City Chamber of Commerce, currently involved in numerous non profit boards.
-Voted Culver City’s Best Accountant by the Culver City News readers poll in 2009, and again in 2010.
-Avid coach and referee for AYSO Region 19 (Culver City/Mar Vista/Palms).
-Proud parent of two children in the Culver City School District (son in El Marino and daughter at the Culver City High School).
+Rich has been a Certified Public Accountant since 1987.
+He is a past chair of the Culver City Chamber of Commerce, and is currently involved in numerous nonprofit boards.
+Voted Culver City’s Best Accountant by the Culver City News readers numerous times.
+Proud parent (with wife Paula) of two Culver City Unified School District graduates.
 As a board member of the Ballona Lagoon Marine Preserve, Rich was involved in the development of the walking path and interpretative signage at the Lagoon, which was featured in an article in our April 2010 newsletter.
-His website is www.RichHibbsCPA.com

 A long-time resident of Culver City, Irene taught in the Los Angeles Unified School District for more than 30 years.
 She is a member of several environmental groups and is dedicated to safeguarding our environment.